ekmanch/IBM-Python-Data-Science/README.md

 # IBM_python_data_science

 This is my GitHub project for a program of courses offered by IBM through www.edx.org on learning to code in Python.
-Program Name    Python Data Science
+Program Name:   Python Data Science

 The program includes the following 5 courses: